EricThomson/nightmare_invasion/README.md

 - Press p to pause.

 ### To do
-1. Save top ten high scores and let user enter name (use something like the `appdirs` package to find the correct location to store user data, and then store it using the json package or something.
+1. Save top ten high scores and let user enter name (use something like the `appdirs` package to find the correct location to store user data, and then store it using something simple like the the json package).
-2. Speed is very different on different systems: the pygame event loop is tied to the system processor: would be nice to lock the main game loop at a fixed period on different systems.
+2. Speed is very different on different systems: the pygame event loop is currently tied to the system processor: would be nice to loop at a fixed rate.
 This is possible using something like pygame.Clock.tick(X) to run at X fps.
 I played with this but it was meh and seemed to only slow things down.
 3. Some of the sounds are meh.
-4. Pause doesn't pause the sounds (pygame.mixer.pause()/.unpause() should do the trick).
+4. Pause doesn't pause the sounds -- pygame.mixer.pause()/.unpause() should work.
 5. Check to see if it runs in Python 2.

 ### Photo credits: